INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: Related Work

 \section{Related Work}

-This section provides an overview of \ac{UAV} research data sets and how the presented work is positioned within this ecosystem.
-The majority of open-source data sets in the robotics community focuses on isolated research aspects and most of them are tailored towards ground vehicles and aspects of autonomous driving.
-This includes large-scale outdoor data sets such as KITTI \cite{Geiger2013} (1392x512~images~@10Hz and IMU~@10Hz) and the Oxford data set \cite{Maddern2016} (1280x960~images~@16Hz, \ac{GNSS} and INS solution~@50Hz and no raw IMU data), with the later addition of sporadically sparse \ac{RTK} \ac{GNSS} for ground~truth \cite{maddern2020realtime}.
-However, given the time at which the data sets were published, the provided data rates and image resolutions are lower compared to the sensor setup of the presented work.
-Another ground vehicle data set, targeted specifically for the SLAM and odometry community, is presented by \cite{pire2019rosario}.
-The data set focuses on an agricultural environment and provides stereo imagery (672x376~@20Hz), IMU~(140Hz), and odometry data.
-The data set uses an \ac{RTK} \ac{GNSS} for positional ground~truth but does not provide ground~truth for the global orientation.
+This section provides an overview of \ac{UAV} research datasets and how the presented work is positioned within this ecosystem.
+The majority of open-source datasets in the robotics community focus on isolated research aspects and most of them are tailored towards ground vehicles and aspects of autonomous driving.
+This includes large-scale outdoor datasets such as KITTI \cite{Geiger2013} (1392x512~images~@\SI{10}{\hertz} and IMU~@\SI{10}{\hertz}) and the Oxford dataset \cite{Maddern2017_1year1000km} (1280x960~images~@\SI{16}{\hertz}, \ac{GNSS} and INS solution~@\SI{50}{\hertz} and no raw IMU data), with the later addition of sporadically sparse \ac{RTK} \ac{GNSS} for ground~truth \cite{Maddern2020}.
+However, given the time at which the datasets were published, the provided data rates and image resolutions are lower compared to the sensor setup of the presented work.
+Another ground vehicle dataset, targeted specifically for the SLAM and odometry community, is presented by \cite{Pire2019_therosariodataset}.
+The dataset focuses on an agricultural environment and provides stereo imagery (672x376~@\SI{20}{\hertz}), IMU~(\SI{140}{\hertz}), and odometry data.
+The dataset uses an \ac{RTK}~\ac{GNSS} for positional ground~truth but does not provide ground~truth for the global orientation.

-Several indoor data sets are making use of local ground~truth in the form of \mbox{high-quality} SLAM in \mbox{post-processing}.
-This includes the TUM-LSI large-scale indoor data set \cite{Walch2016} and \cite{Liu2021} which adds a Leica station with fiducial markers at dedicated locations.
-Another data set, for a large-scale shopping mall scenery, introduced by Naverlabs \cite{Lee2021} makes use of \ac{SfM} in \mbox{post-processing} for the generation of ground~truth data.
+Several indoor datasets are making use of local ground~truth in the form of \mbox{high-quality} SLAM in \mbox{post-processing}.
+This includes the TUM-LSI large-scale indoor dataset \cite{Walch2017} and \cite{Liu2022}, which adds a Leica station with fiducial markers at dedicated locations.
+Another dataset, for a large-scale shopping mall scenery, introduced by Naverlabs \cite{Lee2021} makes use of \ac{SfM} in \mbox{post-processing} for the generation of ground~truth data.
 The presented work does provide data to perform the same approach if desired.
 However, providing post-processed SLAM / \ac{SfM} data is not within the scope of this publication.